stfc/PSyclone/doc/user_guide/examples.rst

     F90=ifort F90FLAGS="-g -check bounds" make compile

-If you want to clean all compiled files (and potentially output files form a run), use:
+To clean all compiled files (and potential output files from a run),
+use:

 .. code-block:: bash

     make clean

-This will clean up the example directory.
+This will clean up in the ``examples`` directory.
+If you want to change compilers or compiler flags, you should run ``make allclean``, see the section about :ref:`examples_dependencies` for details.

 Supported Compilers
 ^^^^^^^^^^^^^^^^^^^

 All examples have been tested with the following compilers.
-Please let the developers know if you have problems using a different compiler, or if a different compilers works, so we can add it to this table.
+Please let the developers know if you have problems using a compiler that has been tested or if you are working with a different compiler so it can be recorded in this table.

 .. tabularcolumns:: |l|L|